My

 As a regular Habitat volunteer, I've made it my mission to dispell some of the myths of Habitat.
 Here are just a few:

-We give our houses away to the homeless - FALSEHabitat homeowners are hardworking families who purchase their homes from Habitat through interest-free loans.
+Habitat homeowners are hardworking families who purchase their homes from Habitat through interest-free loans.
 That mortgage money goes back to build more houses; Habitat does not profit.
 Volunteer labor keeps the home affordable.
 Additionally, families must put in hundreds of hours of "sweat equity" (working on their home and others) before they can move into their home.

 You have to be Christian - FALSE